 Most robo-advisors charge an annual fee, taken as a percentage of your invested assets.
 The fee will vary depending on the specific robo-advisor but is usually between 0.15% and 0.30%.

 For example, Vanguard Digital Advisor only charges 0.20%, but has a $3,000 minimum investment, which is higher than most robo-advisors.
-On the other hand, Personal Capital charges 0.89% for accounts worth up to $1 million.
+On the other hand, Empower charges 0.89% for accounts worth up to $1 million.
 Acorns is one of the only robo-advisors that charges a set monthly fee no matter the amount invested — either $3 or $5.

 You can expect to pay anywhere from $1,000 to $7,500 (or more) a year for the services of a financial planner.
 The specific fee will depend on how you want to receive advice, how much money you have invested, and the type of financial planner you choose.
+Given the costs involved, think carefully about whether it’s the right time to hire a financial advisor.

-But if you are comfortable managing your investments yourself, you may be able to save money by avoiding the fees associated with hiring a professional.
+If you are comfortable managing your investments yourself, you may be able to save money by avoiding the fees associated with hiring a professional.